In this Article

 There are two types of yoghurt that are to be avoided during pregnancy.
 The first being yoghurt made out of raw, unpasteurised milk.
 Since it carries the risk of disease such as listeria, it should be avoided.
 The second to avoid is full-fat yoghurt, as it can lead to unhealthy weight gain.

 Is Flavoured Yoghurt Safe to Eat?

 There is no harm in eating flavoured yoghurt in general.
-If they are low-sugar, low-fat and use natural ingredients, there is no reason to not eat them.
+If it is low-sugar, low-fat and contains natural ingredients, there is no reason to not eat flavoured yoghurt.
 But if you are concerned about weight gain or added chemicals, you can get creative and add your own flavours to yoghurt.
 Adding berries, fresh fruit, honey, or a natural sweetener to your own home-made yoghurt is ideal.

 Things to Remember